Dragon Quest XI: Legacy

 The Luminary appeared as a playable character via downloadable content in the 2018 crossover fighting game Super Smash Bros.
 Ultimate.
 Yggdrasil's Altar is his stage and comes with several music tracks from the series.
+The character's alternate costumes are the heroes from Dragon Quest III, Dragon Quest IV, and Dragon Quest VIII.
 A Luminary Amiibo was released in 2020.

 A prequel to Dragon Quest XI starring Erik and Mia, Dragon Quest Treasures, was released in 2022.
+The Dragon Quest VII: Reimagined Luminary Livery DLC set adds costumes based on the party from Dragon Quest XI.